INSPECTION & ACCEPTANCE

 TYPE A & B SIGN FABRICATION

 A sign fabricator must be on the Approved Fabricator List to furnish Type A or Type B signs.
-To become approved, the fabricator shall submit a written Quality Control Plan to the District Materials Engineer (DME) for review.
-Upon approval of the Quality Control Plan the fabricator will be placed on the Approved Fabricator List (Appendix A).
+To become approved, the fabricator shall submit a written Quality Control Plan to the Construction and Materials Bureau for review.
+Upon approval of the Quality Control Plan the fabricator will be placed on the Approved Fabricator List within the Materials Approved Products Listing Enterprise (MAPLE), (Appendix A).
 Failure to comply with the following requirements shall be considered sufficient cause for suspension or termination of fabrication approval:

 The written Quality Control Plan shall address, as a minimum, the following elements to ensure that the requirements of the contract documents will be met during the fabrication process:

-2. DME notification of material availability for sampling and testing
+2. Notification of material availability for sampling and testing

 3. Process used to maintain tested material identity (tags or markings, lot identification, isolated warehouse storage)

 5. Identification of personnel responsible for quality control

 6. Sign Fabrication quality control process and documentation records.
 As a minimum, the following quality control items shall be verified and documented:

 B. Sheeting application inspection (color uniformity, application quality)